isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-personal-pets.md

 -   That such person satisfies the proper officer of customs that:
 	-   The person is the owner of the pets imported;
-	-   The person is temporarily importing the personal pets to travel with the person for the whole or part of the duration of person’s stay in Singapore; and<br>
+	-   The person is temporarily importing the personal pets to travel with the person for the whole or part of the duration of person’s stay in Singapore; and
 -   The person intends to re-export the personal pets when the person leaves Singapore.
 -   That the pets are re-exported within 6 months beginning on the date of the person’s arrival in Singapore; and
 -   That the tax is payable if the pets are sold, disposed of or transferred locally.